LovelaceX/voider-protocol/README.md

 **1. Your Browser**
 - Generate Kyber keypair (quantum-resistant)
+- Encapsulate to get shared secret
-- Derive AES-256 key via HKDF
+- Use shared secret directly as AES-256 key
 - Encrypt file + metadata with AES-256-GCM
 - Upload ciphertext only